Experts in EPR Waste management

 Extended Producer Responsibility

-Learn more about the Extended Producer Responsibility (EPR) Regulations for the Electrical and Electronic equipment (EEE), Lighting, and Paper and Packaging sectors.
+Learn more about the Extended Producer Responsibility (EPR) Regulations for the Electrical and Electronic equipment (EEE), Lighting, Paper and Packaging Products, Portable Batteries and Lubricant Oils sectors.

 Why E-Waste Matters